 Remember, a good rule of thumb is that children should receive praise four times more frequently than a corrective statement.

 I brought this topic up to a colleague and fellow BCBA.
 I asked her what her thoughts were about the elf on the shelf, and she very candidly shared this statement:

-I gave an empty threat, and attempted to “take away” something that I would never follow through with, however, in that moment I felt a loss of control.
+I gave an empty threat and attempted to “take away” something that I would never follow through with, however, at that moment I felt a loss of control.
 That particular morning I needed my daughter to STOP arguing with me and get ready for school.
-As a professional I spend countless hours instilling the importance of “catching kids being good” and ensuring that teachers, paraprofessionals and related staff follow through on all demands demands.
+As a professional, I spend countless hours instilling the importance of “catching kids being good” and ensuring that teachers, paraprofessionals, and related staff follow through on all demands.
 I realized I was developing a pattern of reprimanding and correcting my daughter, without taking the time to acknowledge all the good moments throughout her day.

-In that moment I took a step back and made a conscious effort to take time throughout the day to praise her for all the easily missed behaviors: when she hung up her backpack, helped her baby brother, and used her manners!
-These were all behaviors that I wanted her to keep doing.
+At that moment I took a step back and made a conscious effort to take time throughout the day to praise her for all the easily missed behaviors: when she hung up her backpack, helped her baby brother, and used her manners!
+These were all behaviors that I wanted to see.
 As it turned out, she loved all the praise she was receiving and I caught her actively engaging in appropriate behaviors!”